 Giovanna Maria Dora Dore

-Senior Lecturer and Associate Director of the East Asian Studies Program
+Associate Teaching Professor and Associate Director, East Asian Studies

 Education: PhD, Johns Hopkins University

-Dr. Dore is interested in comparative politics, democratic legitimacy, and authoritarian legacies.
-Her research draws upon economics, political science, survey and quantitative research for the social sciences.
+Dr. Dore is broadly interested in comparative politics, democratic legitimacy, and authoritarian legacies.
+Her research draws upon political science, economics, survey and quantitative research for the social sciences.
 Her current research portfolio include:

 “Regime Types and Reforms Effectiveness”– A combination of macro and micro approaches to investigate the complex relationships between regime type and state's capacity to devise and operationalize political and economic reforms.
 Funding from an APSA grant supports the preparation of case studies on Hong Kong, Indonesia, Mongolia, and Vietnam, Italy, France, and Germany.